A Choral Scholarship at Queen's provides an exciting musical experience, and vocal and choral training to the highest standard.

 James Potter (alto, Music, 2007–2010) has subsequently held lay clerkships at Magdalen College, Oxford, and Christ Church Cathedral, Oxford.

 William Blake (tenor, Music, 2008–2011) has recently gained a scholarship to undertake postgraduate study on the prestigious opera course at the Royal Academy of Music.
-He sings with Tenebrae and the Brabant Ensemble.
+He sings with Tenebrae and the Brabant Ensemble, and is a member of the 2018 Glyndebourne Festival Chorus.

 Peter Harris (tenor, Music, 2009–2011) sings with the Monteverdi Choir and is a lay clerk at Winchester Cathedral.